Emerging market turmoil deals setback for Philips

 Van Houten said the turnaround was not over for the world's biggest lighting maker.
 The company has met its 2013 full-year targets and already set out slightly more ambitious financial goals for 2016.

-It is now targeting a 2014-2016 margin for earnings before interest, tax and amortization (EBITA) of 11-12 percent, return on invested capital of at least 14 percent and sales growth of 4-6 percent.
+It is now targeting a 2014-2016 margin for earnings before interest, tax and amortisation (EBITA) of 11-12 percent, return on invested capital of at least 14 percent and sales growth of 4-6 percent.

 The CEO warned that this year would see only a modest step towards achieving those goals.